Academic Publications |

 “Communication Between Groups and Collective Organisms”

-Invited talk, information in Biology Workshop, CUNY Graduate Center.
+- Invited talk, Information in Biology Workshop, CUNY Graduate Center, NY.
+2014

 "James and Carnap on Philosophical Systems and the Role of Temperaments"